Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Classification of Tiling

-For the problem of no $3^44$-tile, after all the previous works, it is sufficient to assume that the partial neighborhood of the $3^44$-tile is the second of Figure \ref{classify2} or the second of Figure \ref{classify3}, with the possibility of exchanging $\beta\leftrightarrow\gamma$ and $\delta\leftrightarrow\epsilon$.

-Consider Case 1.2.1, $H=\alpha^5$.
-If the vertex $H$ in the partial neighborhood in the second of Figure \ref{classify2} has degree $4$, then the vertex is $\alpha^4$, contradicting the fact that $\alpha^5$ is a vertex.
-If a tile has the partial neighborhood in the second of Figure \ref{classify3}, then $\alpha^3$ is a vertex, contradicting the fact that $\alpha^5$ is a vertex.
-This proves that there is no $3^44$-tile.
-Then by the third part of Lemma \ref{basic}, every tile is a $3^45$-tile.
-We may repeat the argument given by the first of Figure \ref{classify4}, until we reach the vertex $\alpha^3\cdots$ shared by $P_4,P_5,P_8$.
-The vertex has degree $5$.
-If $\alpha^3\cdots$ is not $\alpha^5$, then by the edge length consideration, the remainder of $\alpha^3\cdots$ consists of two $ab$-angles.
-Since every tile is $3^45$-tile, this implies $\alpha\beta\cdots$ and $\alpha\gamma\cdots$ are degree $3$ vertices.
-By $\beta\ne\gamma$ and the parity lemma, this implies that $\alpha\beta\gamma$ is a vertex.
-The angle sum at $\alpha\beta\gamma$ implies
+For the problem of no $3^44$-tile, after all the previous works, we may assume that the partial neighbourhood of a $3^44$-tile is the second of Figure \ref{classify2}, or the second of Figure \ref{classify5} (not including $T_7,T_8,T_9$), with the possibility of exchanging $\beta\leftrightarrow\gamma$ and $\delta\leftrightarrow\epsilon$.
+If the vertex $H$ has degree $4$ in the second of Figure \ref{classify2}, then by the edge length consideration, we get $H=\alpha^4$, contradicting the vertex $\alpha^5$.
+In the second of Figure \ref{classify5}, we find $\alpha^3$ is a vertex, also contradicting the vertex $\alpha^5$.
+This completes the argument that we may assume there is no $3^44$-tile.
+Then by $f=60$ and the third part of Lemma \ref{basic}, every tile is a $3^45$-tile.